-If you experience severe symptoms, get immediate medical attention.
-A high level of CNS depression can result in coma, delirium or death.
+If you experience severe symptoms, seek immediate medical attention.
+A high level of CNS depression can result in coma, delirium or even death.

 Getting Help After Taking Suboxone With Alcohol

-Patients who experience any of the following symptoms after drinking alcohol while taking Suboxone need emergency care:
+It’s crucial to seek emergency care if you experience any of the following symptoms after consuming alcohol while taking Suboxone:

 - Pale, clammy skin